ditiansm2015/Sales_Insight_Using_Tableau/README.md

 AIM - To get Sales insight for PCS TECHNOLOGY LTD. using Tableau

 Dataset is a property of Bosch and PCS TECHNOLOGY LTD. and cannot be made public (Under General Data Protection Regulations).
+Download the file and open it in Tableau to view the sheets and dashboards

 ————————————————————————